aranaescobedo/ado/ghasado-webapp-dotnet/README.md

 # 🚀Getting Started
 Here are some steps to follow if you are a little bit unsure about how to create a basic .NET application and push the code to Azure DevOps.
 Enjoy!

+If not just navigate to the pipeline to see how you should install CodeQL on your hostad agents.
+You can also install it directly on the agent with cloud-init.
+If you want to check how it looks like you can click here!

 ## Create a .NET 7 web application
 ```powershell